 Table reservations are convenient from multiple points of view: live-tracking the capacity and the dynamic of the restaurant, offering a pleasant time to everyone and keeping things clear to focus on what truly matters — the atmosphere.

 We recommend two main options to get the job done.
 One is OpenTable, one of the most reliable online services that offers restaurant reservations to more than 30K locations all around the world.
-The second one is tailored for self‐hosted needs, so basically you can use any plugin you want.
-However, our top recommendations is Restaurant Reservations.
+The second one is tailored for self-hosted needs, so basically you can use any WordPress plugin you want.

-If you plan to go with OpenTable, and add a reservation form on a particular page, here’s what you need to do:
+If you plan to go with OpenTable, here’s what you need to do to add a reservation form on a particular page:

 - First, you need to get the Reservations Widget embed code from OpenTable (here’s a quick link) — please note that you need to already have your restaurant part of the OpenTable network (more details);

-- Now from your WordPress Dashboard go to Appearance → Customize → General and copy&paste your embed code into the OpenTable Embed Code field;
+- Now from your WordPress Dashboard go to Appearance → Customize → Theme Options → General and copy&paste your embed code into the OpenTable Embed Code field;

-- Click the Save & Publish button and you are done here.
+- Click the Publish button and you are done here.

 Now that you have the data about your restaurant, you can create all sorts of reservations forms anywhere you like: